How Much Does a Family Trip to New York Cost from the UK?

 Activities are where New York can become expensive, especially if you visit observation decks and major attractions.

-Some of the main activities families often include:
+Typical Costs for some of the main attractions families often include:

 You don’t need to do everything.
 In fact, New York is better if you choose a few key experiences and leave space to explore rather than trying to cram too much in.